Swedish hacker finds ‘serious’ vulnerability in OS X Yosemite

 “In our dialogue with Apple, we agreed on a date for full disclosure.
 After this date, we can talk about exactly what we found.”

-Details on the #rootpipe exploit will be presented, but not now.
+#rootpipe exploit will be presented, but not now.
 Let’s just give Apple some time to roll out a patch to affected users.

 As it stands now, a full disclosure is likely to be published in January.